nickjiang2378/Saturn/README.md

 ## Demo

-Below is a demo of our prototype, which is powered by React Native and Firebase.
+Below is a demo of our prototype, which is powered by React Native and Firebase (click to play).

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/6YTDLzZ3Ihc/0.jpg)](https://www.youtube.com/watch?v=6YTDLzZ3Ihc)